jeffoconnorau/AGMPowerCLI/UsageExamples.md

 ### Managing the mounted Compute Engine Instance Instance

-Once we have created a new GCP Instance from PD snapshot, there is no dependency on Actifio because the disks for the instance are all Persistent Disks rather than shared disks from an Actifio Storage Pool,  but the mount is still shown as an Active Image, which means it needs to be managed.
+Once we have created a new GCP Instance from PD snapshot, there is no dependency on the appliance because the disks for the instance are all Persistent Disks rather than shared disks from an appliance Storage Pool,  but the mount is still shown as an Active Image, which means it needs to be managed.
 We can see the Active Images with this command:
 ```
 Get-AGMLibActiveImage
 ```